Tips For A Safe Ascent And Descent While Scuba Diving

-Using a dive computer provides you with a trusty partner that watches out over you.
+Using a dive computer provides you with a trustworthy partner that watches out over you.
 It will monitor your rate during ascent and descent and alarm you if you’re going too fast.

 It records all information regarding your dive and provides you with the correct rates for your ascent as well as makes sure you have correctly timed decompression stops on the way up – What is a Decompression Dive?
 It’s your best chance to prevent decompression sickness and to not come up too fast from a dive.